eaglegis/SPS/README.md

 To install:

-* Add required Python packages
+* Add required Python packages to ArcGIS Pro via the Python backstage
 * Copy toolbox folder (with supporting modules) to a location on disk
-* Add this folder to ArcGIS pro Catalog view
+* Add this folder to ArcGIS Pro Catalog view
 * Test toolbox